ptsagkis/spatial-formats-parser/README.md

-# just a ol.format parser and viewer
+# just an ol.format parser and viewer

 @Requirements
 openlayers3.
 Tested on version 3.16.0